 Promoted to associate head coach on Oct.
-3, 2013, Mike Calise enters his seventh total season with the Crimson in 2014.
+3, 2013, Mike Calise enters his ninth total season with the Crimson in 2016.
 Calise rejoined the women’s soccer staff as an assistant coach in March 2010 after previously serving in Cambridge during the 2005 and 2006 seasons.

 "Mike has been an integral part of our program's success for quite some time," said Leone at the announcement of his promotion.
 "He is one of the top recruiters and coaches in the country and this promotion is well deserved."